Electronic Transport With EDI From the Manufacturer’s Perspective

 Our experience with hundreds of ERP conversions and upgrades can speed up the process and keep cost low.
 Improving inventory management at a time when prices are rapidly rising means a 100% ROI.
 Best of all, DCS will teach you to become self-reliant in managing your automated EDI processes.
 This enlarges the savings, but also makes the customer service and purchasing and logistics departments look good.
 Click here to learn more about our services.
 Your first step to successful EDI is to ask for your FREE assessment.

-Overview of the Transport EDI Information Flow (Each Link jumps to sections below)
+Overview of the Transport EDI Information Flow

 - RATING (obtaining a price)